vishnuchandramc/ecom-mobile-app/README.md

 - **React Native Reanimated**: A library for creating complex animations in React Native.
 - **Zustand**: A small, fast, and scalable state management solution.

-## Getting Started

-To get started with BLUME, clone the repository and install the dependencies: